Alternative Press Collection

 Additionally, many of these documents have been digitized and are available for checkout on CD at the Circulation Desk.
 These discs cover the years 2006-current and are available for in-house use in the library.
 The discs may be checked out by anyone (a WWC library card is not required).

 We have a good and growing collection of over 1,000 audio CDs, comprising mainly of traditional music, including bluegrass, old time, and gospel titles.
 We even have recordings of bluegrass and old time music performed by musicians in Asia and Europe.
 The collection is enhanced by a generous gift from Fred Bartenstein.
 Browse the collection located on the main floor, or search for specific albums by using OwlSearch or our local catalog.

 Rotating Video Collection

 This small collection of films rotates monthly and mostly consists of popular feature films requested by students.
 Requests can be sent to the Electronic Resources Librarian.
-See the List of Current Films.

 Please enjoy the WWC library’s zine collection.
 In an attempt to keep this collection as varied as possible, these zines focus on a wide range of topics.
 Unique to this collection is the addition and denotation of zines created by WWC students, staff, faculty and alumni, as well as those created by groups or individuals in the local Asheville area.